plan-net-technology/flutter-plugin-anyline-meter-reading/README.md

 # Flutter Anyline Meter Reading Plugin
 This plugin allows to use the Anyline meter reading functionality whithin a Flutter project.
-The plugin uses natively the iOS and Android Anyline SDKs (more info on the Anyline SDKs can be found here: https://documentation.anyline.com).
+The plugin uses natively the iOS and Android Anyline SDKs (more info on the Anyline SDKs can be found [here](https://documentation.anyline.com)).

 **Requirements:**
 * Flutter version 1.12.13+hotfix.5